• USD

 During the 1930s, the British High Commissioner visited the Chobe River and recommended that the region become a wildlife conservancy, following the example of the Kruger National Park in South Africa.
 Subsequently, an area about a third of the park's current size was proclaimed a non-hunting area.

-In 1960, the Chobe Game Reserve was created.
-It received official national park status in 1967.
-Several commercial ventures, primarily related to the timber industry, were still located inside Chobe.
-These were moved outside the park's boundaries by 1975.
-Chobe has since established itself as one of Africa's most prolific national parks dedicated to conserving vast herds of common mammals and several rare carnivores and antelope species.
+In 1960, the Chobe Game Reserve was created and received official national park status in 1968.
+Several commercial ventures, primarily tied to the timber industry, remained inside Chobe until 1975, when they were moved outside the park boundaries.
+Chobe has since established itself as one of Africa's most prolific national parks, conserving vast herds of common mammals and several rare carnivores and antelope species.

 Wildlife